nAglTI/RSA-Chat/README.md

 After this is done, you can log in or register with the [chat-backend](https://github.com/hypergonial/chat-backend) server.

 > [!IMPORTANT]
-> The Android app doesn't support API endpoints without TLS.
-This is because Android requires secure connections by default.
+> The Android & iOS apps don't support API endpoints without TLS.
+This is because they require secure connections by default.
-> If you want to use an insecure connection, you need to add a `networkSecurityConfig` in the `AndroidManifest.xml` file.

 ## Development